Kristoff St. John’s ‘The Young And The Restless’ Co-Stars Tried To Get Him Help Before His Death

-Kristoff St. John’s ex-wife, boxer Mia St. John is working on setting the record straight about The Young and the Restless star’s death.
+Kristoff St. John’s ex-wife, boxer Mia St. John, is working on setting the record straight about The Young and the Restless star’s death.
 She recently revealed that before his death, the actor had been admitted to a mental health facility.

 The Inquisitr reported that Mia disputed her ex-husband’s cause of death.
 According to the boxer, who is also the mother if his late son Julian and daughter Paris, alcohol and mental health issues played a more significant role in Kristoff’s death than the Los Angeles County Coroner’s report indicated.
 The coroner’s official cause of death was heart disease complicated by the effects of alcohol.
 Officials also ruled the death as accidental.